agentrickard/domain/domain_user/README.txt

 Domain User adds one permission to your Access Control page:

   -- 'create personal domain'

 Only roles that have this permission can create personal subdomains.

-If you want users to be able to create subdomains when they register, you must give this permission to anonymous users.
+If you want users to be able to create subdomains when they register, you must give this permission to the 'anonymous users' role and to the 'authenticated users' role.

+If you are assigning additional roles during account creation, you may also need to grant the 'create personal domain' permission to those roles as well.

 Users with this permission will have their personal domain created either: on registration or on updating their account.